 The Boulders Beach is the most popular place where you can see them, but for best views head to Foxy Beach, where the newly constructed boardwalks allow you to see them from a very short distance.

-Part of the Table Mountain National Park, Table Mountain is one of the most popular places to visit in South Africa.
+One of the most iconic landmarks in the country, Table Mountain is one of the most popular places to visit in South Africa.
 Visitors can either take the cableway to the plateau or hike on one of the many available trails.

 The shortest route can take between 1 and 3 hours, depending on the hiker’s fitness level.
 It can be brutal during summer as it is located on the north facing slope of the mountain.
 There are longer trails which go via the Back Table.

 3. Take A Train Ride Between Cape Town and Pretoria

 The Blue Train is one of the best luxury trains in the world and connects Cape Town to Pretoria.
 Although the main route is Pretoria – Cape Town – Pretoria, there are other options available.

 Do your research in advance as the train doesn’t run every day.
 Prices start at US$1720/ 23250 ZAR per person (for the Cape Town – Pretoria route).
 Breakfast and dinner are included.